 Skip to Content

-While adult vices still command the lion’s share of the attention, resorts have been adding more and more family-friendly attractions and things to do that appeal to all ages.
-Common kid-friendly attractions include thrill rides, museums, virtual reality, and more.
+While adult vices still command the lion’s share of the attention, resorts have been adding more and more family-friendly attractions that appeal to all ages.

-High Roller Observation Wheel: The featured attraction of LINQ’s Promenade, the High Roller reaches 550 feet tall and held the Guinness world record as the largest observation wheel in the world until 2021 when it was surpassed by the Ain Dubai wheel.
+High Roller Observation Wheel: The featured attraction of LINQ’s Promenade, the High Roller reaches 550 feet tall and offers unreal views of the Las Vegas Valley.

 Another high roller pod is visible to the left, while north Strip hotels can be seen from the height of the High Roller to the right.

-Strat’s SkyPod: Strat’s observation deck stands tall at 1,149 ft. above the Las Vegas Strip.
-Kids visiting Las Vegas will be drawn to the thrill rides up top – XScream, Big Shot, and Insanity which provide excitement by either shooting you straight up or dangling you off the edge of the SkyPod.
+STRAT’s SkyPod: Strat’s observation deck stands tall at 1,149 ft. and boasts 3 rides, XScream, Big Shot, and Insanity which provide excitement by either shooting you straight up or dangling you off the edge of the SkyPod.

 Strat Las Vegas Skypod Exterior